vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

 3. Browse to **D:\Allfiles\Mod04\DemoFiles\WebAPISecurity**.
 4. Select the file **WebAPISecurity.sln** and then click **Open**.
 5. In Solution Explorer, under the **WebAPISecurity** project, double-click **AuthenticationMessageHandler.cs**.
-6. Locate the **SendAsync** method, and show its code to the students.
-Explain that first the method checks if the request contains _Basic_ authentication information by checking the **HttpRequestMessage.Headers.Authorization.Scheme** property.
+6. Locate the **SendAsync** method, and review its code.
+First the method checks if the request contains _Basic_ authentication information by checking the **HttpRequestMessage.Headers.Authorization.Scheme** property.
 If the request does not contain the _Authorization_ header, it is sent to the next handler without checking.

   >**Note** : The authentication handler does not require all the requests to contain the authentication information.
 This is because some actions in this demonstration need to be accessible to anonymous users.

-7. Show the code in the first **if** statement.
-Explain that if the request contains _Basic_ authentication information, then the code retrieves the identity from the HTTP _Authorization_ header, parses it into the username and password, and then sends the identity to be verified in the **AuthenticateUser** method.
-Explain that if the authentication fails, an _Unauthorized_ response is send back to the client.
+7. Review the code in the first **if** statement.
+If the request contains _Basic_ authentication information, then the code retrieves the identity from the HTTP _Authorization_ header, parses it into the username and password, and then sends the identity to be verified in the **AuthenticateUser** method.
+If the authentication fails, an _Unauthorized_ response is sent back to the client.

   >**Note** : In _Basic_ authentication, the username and password are encoded to a single Base64 string.

-8. Show the code in the last **if** statement in the **SendAsync** method.
-Explain that an action can return an unauthorized response if it requires authentication and the user did not supply it, or if it requires the user to have a specific role, which the user does not have.
+8. Review the code in the last **if** statement in the **SendAsync** method.
+An action can return an unauthorized response if it requires authentication and the user did not supply it, or if it requires the user to have a specific role, which the user does not have.
 If an unauthorized response is returned from the action, the code will add the _Basic_ authentication type to notify the client of the expected authentication type.
-9. Locate the **AuthenticateUser** method, and show its code.
-Explain to the students that after the identity is authenticated, the code creates **GenericIdentity** and **GenericPrincipal** objects to identify the user and its roles.
+9. Locate the **AuthenticateUser** method, and review its code.
+After the identity is authenticated, the code creates **GenericIdentity** and **GenericPrincipal** objects to identify the user and its roles.
 The principal is then attached to the **Thread.CurrentPrincipal** property to have it available for the authorization process.
 10. In Solution Explorer, under the **WebAPISecurity** project, expand **Controllers** , and then double-click **ValuesController.cs**.
-11. Show the students the use of the **[Authorize]** and **[AllowAnonymous]** attributes.
-Explain that the **[Authorize]** attribute, which decorates the controller, verifies that the client was authenticated before invoking the controller&#39;s actions.
+11. You need to understand the use of the **[Authorize]** and **[AllowAnonymous]** attributes.
+The **[Authorize]** attribute, which decorates the controller, verifies that the client was authenticated before invoking the controller&#39;s actions.
 The **[AllowAnonymous]** attribute decorating the second **Get** method skips the authentication check, allowing anonymous users to invoke the decorated action.
 12. In Solution Explorer, under the **WebAPISecurity** project, expand **App\_Start** , and then double-click **WebApiConfig.cs**.
-13. Locate the **Register** method, and show the students the **MessageHandler.Add** method call.
-Explain that this is how the authentication message handler is attached to the message handling pipeline.
+13. Locate the **Register** method, and review the students the **MessageHandler.Add** method call.
+This is how the authentication message handler is attached to the message handling pipeline.
 14. Press Ctrl+F5 to start the application without debugging.
 15. In the browser, append the suffix **api/values/1** to the address bar and press Enter.
 Verify that you can see an XML reply with the response of the action.
 16. Remove **/1** from the address in the address bar and then press Enter.